octogen-ai/shop-catalog-tools/README.md

 ### 1. DuckDB

-If you want to use DuckDB instead of SQLite, you can do so by setting the `DB_ENGINE` environment variable to `duckdb` in your `.env` file.
+To see catalog analytics, you to use DuckDB instead of SQLite, you can do so by setting the `DB_ENGINE` environment variable to `duckdb` in your `.env` file.

 You can then specify the database type:
 ```bash